OOP2018/threads-masty123/README.md

 ## 5. Counter with AtomicLong

-5.1)  It minimize load, change and replace so very small that you cannot call method at the same time.
+5.1)  It is the safest thread for long.

 5.2) Class implement because AtomLong will minimize load, change and replace it very small that you cannot call method at the same time.
 We should use when the program has more than one thread using the same resource